AnnLe4869/juniorgocode-blog/content/what-is-state-batching/index.md

 **But why do we need state batching?**

 As you can see in the example above, without state batching we need to run an additional re-render of component and an additional run of `useEffect` callback.
-This is worse if we have more state variables compared to our example.
-Batching save us time and resource.
+This can be worse if we have more state variables compared to our example.
+Batching saves us time and resource.

 ## Reference